Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

     -   Instrumenting the application: You can do this by using Google client libraries or **OpenTelemetry (recommended)**.

 ## Cloud Profiler
-*   Provide a complete CPU and heap picture of an application without slowing it down.
+*   Provide a complete **CPU, memmory** or heap picture of an application without slowing it down.
-*   Helps developers understand which paths consume the most **resources** and the different ways in which their **code** is actually called.
+*   Helps developers understand which paths consume the most **resources** and the different ways in which their **code** is called.
+*   The profiling types available vary by language.
+The profiling types can be: CPU time, heap, allocated heap, contention, wall time and threads.
+Check the **API** documentation for your programing lenguage.
+*   Profiler instruments applications that run in most Google and non-Google compute technologies.

 # Observability for Cloud Services